cade-th/ctdotcom_v1/pages/posts/first_post.md

                 std::vector<std::string> args;
 ```

-This object will act similarly to something like sqlite, where its behavior will depend on whether the user wants a shell or to run the program from a file, as shown by the overloaded run() function.
+Cade_Lang will act similarly to something like sqlite, where its behavior will depend on whether the user wants a shell or to run the program from a file.
 We will do this in Cade_Lang's constructor:

 ```